godotengine/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

 .. image:: img/light_shadow_all_lights.png

-.. note:: At the time of writing this tutorial the stable version is 3.0 but the master version that will become 3.1
+.. note:: At the time of writing, 3.0 is the stable release version.
+The 3.1 development branch contains
-          contains many changes to the animation system.
-So the animations contained in the demo will not be covered.
+          many changes to the animation system, so the animations in the demo will not be covered here.
+          See :ref:Introduction to 2D Animation. <doc_introduction_2d> for more information.

-Right now the scene should look too bright this is because all three lights are adding color to the scene.
+Right now the scene should look too bright.
+This is because all three lights are adding color to the scene.
 This is why the demo uses a :ref:`CanvasModulate <class_CanvasModulate>` in the scene.
 The :ref:`CanvasModulate <class_CanvasModulate>` multiples the entire viewport by a specific color.